 Hobart and William Smith Colleges maintain an affiliation with the University of East Anglia (UEA) in Norwich, England.
 UEA has a student population of 14,000, with approximately 2,500 international students drawn from 100 nations around the world.
 The university is ranked among Britain’s finest academic institutions.
 HWS students have the opportunity to study at UEA, taking classes and living alongside their British and international classmates, for a full cultural immersion experience.

 Students who participate in this program can select courses from a variety of departments, including but not limited to: humanities, American Studies, media/communications, the sciences (biology, chemistry, psychology, geoscience), mathematics and computer science, and the performing arts (drama, music, film).
 The standard course load is comprised of three UEA course modules, for which students will receive 4 HWS credits.

 Two of the course modules are normally in the student’s major field with the other being in an elective area.
 All courses are taught by University of East Anglia faculty.
 For specific information about courses and the program, please consult the UEA website for international students here or stop by the CGE.

 Due to the wide range of courses offered through UEA, this program can accommodate students from a variety of disciplines.
 It will be of particular interest to those studying the sciences, mathematics, computer science, media and society, American Studies, writing, and the performing arts.

-This program is open to juniors and seniors in good academic and social standing with a minimum GPA of 3.0.
+This program is open to juniors and seniors (sophomores may be considered in exceptional cases) in good academic and social standing with a minimum GPA of 3.0.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.
 Note: due to the timing of the academic calendar at UEA, seniors participating in the spring semester will not be able to return in time for commencement on the HWS campus.